lingthio/Flask-User-starter-app/app/README.md

 # app directory

-This is the Flask application directory.
+This directory contains the Flask application code.

 The code has been organized into the following directories: